 Kargil war veteran declared foreigner: Witnesses lodge FIR against inquiry officer

-Rangia, June 03: In a major twist to Mohammad Sanaullah, the former soldier from Assam who has been declared a foreigner, the three men who were named as witness in the case have claimed no investigation has been done in the case.
+Rangia, June 03: In a major twist to Mohammad Sanaullah, the former soldier from Assam who has been declared a foreigner, the three men who were named as witnesses in the case have claimed no investigation has been done in the case.

 A complaint has been filed against retired sub-inspector Chandramal Das of the Assam Border Police at the Boko police station by three persons, whose names appeared as witnesses in Sanaullah's statement.